 Joseph O. Legaspi is the author of Imago (CavanKerry Press) and Subways (Thrush Press), a chapbook.
 Recent works appeared in Poem-A-Day from the Academy of American Poets, jubilat, diode, South Dakota Review, Water~Stone Review, and the anthologies Language for a New Century (W.W.
 Norton), Collective Brightness (Sibling Rivalry Press), Flicker and Spark (Low Brow Press) and Coming Close (Prairie Lights/University of Iowa Press).
 He co-founded Kundiman (www.kundiman.org), a non-profit organization serving Asian American poetry.

 We are also happy to be publishing the first runner up manuscript, Mammoth by Rachel McKibbens!

 Special shout-out to our other 2nd runners up: Snake Mountain Almanac by Matthew Wimberley/Last Night I Dreamt of Volcanoes by Michelle Peñaloza (tied) and 3rd runner up Disasterology by Maggie Smith.

 Thank you to all of the wonderful poets who trusted the OW!
 ARts mission enough to send work.
 We were assured by our contest judge, Vievee Francis, that the finalists did not make it easy on her.
 The editors can attest that it was among the strongest pool of manuscripts we’ve seen in our collective years of screening and editing.
-Check back here in the Late spring for the 2014 Blair Prize.
+The 2014 Blair Prize is here!